eldridgejm/denali/md/pages/callback.md

-Note that if you are writing a callback in Python, you *do not* need to know how to parse the selection file: utilities are included in the *denali.py* module which read selection files.
+Note that if you are writing a callback in Python, you *do not* need to know how to parse the selection file: utilities are included in the *denali.py* module which read selection files, namely, the `read_selection_file` function.
 This section is useful only to users who would like to write their own callbacks in another language.

 The selection file is broken into sections.
 Each section begins with a line containing `# ` followed by the section name, i.e: